itbusina/testlemon-docs/docs/docs/pages/platform/integrations/slack-integration.md

-# How to integrate Testlemon in GitHub pipeline
+# How to integrate Slack notifications in Testlemon

 Testlemon’s Slack integration enables teams to receive instant notifications about issues and test failures, ensuring timely awareness and quicker resolution.